Diwan Chaman Lall: After Independence

 During his tenure, as a Rajya Sabha member, Lall introduced a private member bill to amend provisions on obscenity in the Indian Penal Code (1963).
 He proposed in the bill, to exempt works of art, or publications meant for research, science or literature from the applicability of obscenity provisions.
 The amendment was passed in 1969.

 Personal life

-He married Dr. Helen Khan and had three children with her; sons Prakash, Navin Prakash and Rahul.
+He married Helen Khan and they had one son, Rahul.
+His two other sons were Prakash and Navin Prakash.